mehdi-fathi/eloquent-filter/README.md

 That's it enjoy! :boom:
 ## :book: Basic Usage

+### Config Model and set whitelist

-Add Filterable trait to your models and set fields that you will want filter in whitelist.You can override this method in your models.
+Add Filterable trait to your models and set fields that you will want filter in whitelist.
+You can override this method in your models.

 ```php
 use eloquentFilter\QueryFilter\ModelFilters\Filterable;